coxandrew/habitat/README.md

     $ git status

+To double check what you've changed before adding:

+    $ git diff

 Add the files you want to commit (that are already under version control):

     $ git add -u